Risk factors for adverse outcomes after non-ST elevation acute coronary syndromes

 FACTORS PRESENT BEFORE MI

 Number of CHD risk factors — The four modifiable coronary heart disease (CHD) risk factors (hypertension, smoking, dyslipidemia, and diabetes), as well as a family history of premature CHD, predict the development of atherosclerosis and its clinical consequences in a high percentage of patients.
-(See "Overview of the risk equivalents and established risk factors for cardiovascular disease", section on 'Established risk factors for atherosclerotic CVD'.)
+(See "Overview of established risk factors for cardiovascular disease", section on 'Established risk factors for atherosclerotic CVD'.)

 - Canto JG, Kiefe CI, Rogers WJ, et al. Number of coronary heart disease risk factors and mortality in patients with first myocardial infarction.
 JAMA 2011; 306:2120.